sam.pikesley.org

 This site also has project

-is basically a blogpost generated from a Github README.
-These are driven from some
+project is basically a blogpost generated from a Github README.
+These are driven

 JSON which feeds a dynamic